In general, large employers in Ireland have occupational pension schemes, but many smaller employers throughout the country do not.

 Occupational pensions are organised by employers to provide pensions to one or more employees on retirement or to surviving dependants on the death of an employee.

 A personal pension scheme (properly known as a Retirement Annuity Contract- RAC) is an arrangement by a self-employed person or an employee, generally a person who is not a member of an occupational pension scheme, to provide a pension on retirement or to surviving dependants on death.
 RACs are governed by tax legislation and financial services legislation.
-They are not regulated by the Pensions Board.
+They are not regulated by the Pensions Authority.

 You may be a member of an occupational pension scheme and also arrange a personal pension.
 However, it may not be possible to avail of the tax benefits in respect of both.
 You may not contribute to an occupational pension scheme and a personal pension arrangement at the same time in relation to the same employment.
 However, you may make a personal pension arrangement in respect of earnings from another employment or from self-employment.